RMontSerrat/booking-react-example/README.md

 ### Testing
 To run tests, execute `npm test` or `yarn test`.
 This will run Jest tests in watch mode.

+## Demo
+Check out the live demo here: [Booking React Example Demo](https://rmontserrat.github.io/booking-react-example/).
+This demo provides a hands-on opportunity to explore the functionality and user interface of the booking management system.
+Feel free to interact with the features to see how the

 ## Contributing
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.